knlrvr/VWS-GAME/README.md

 ## TL;DR
 A Rock, Paper, Scissors style game called Vampire, Werewolf, Skeleton.
 Vampire beats Werewolf.
 Werewolf beats Skeleton.
 Skeleton beats Vampire.
+Infinitely more stressful and far more of a hassle than just playing classic Rock, Paper, Scissors.

 ## Built With